 More on this: 6 ways I’ve changed how I’m parenting the teen years

 For instance, I have been quite shocked over the years at how the children who I literally had to pries from my skirt in order to have five minutes to myself, are suddenly nowhere to be found.

 And I’m equally perplexed how the chatty five-year-olds who wanted to rehash their life story every minute of every day are suddenly, mysteriously only able to grunt (unless they are bickering with their siblings, in which case, it’s business as usual).

-Or how strange it feels to not know my children’s friends nor their parents, to never even have laid eyes on them, let alone attempted conversation (see above).
+Or how strange it feels to not know my children’s friends.
+Nor their parents.
+In fact, to never even have laid eyes on any of them, let alone attempted conversation (see above).

 It was bound to happen, of course.
 If we are doing our parenting job correctly, our children will want to become more independent of us as time marches on.
 I don’t mind that, it feels right.

 However, I’m becoming increasingly aware of how little time I still have left to parent these kids.
 I haven’t done an especially good job in their first decade, give or take, so it’s absolutely vital that I put this next decade to good service.
 I still need to say the things I want to say, teach the things I think they ought to know and instill the values that I think are worth living.